How to make a good first impression in your first job interview with an employer.

 The key with your first interview is to set yourself apart from other candidates – to make an impact so that the potential employer remembers you positively when going back through resumes and interview notes to decide who to call back.

-If you’re wondering how to make an impression at your first interview, follow these tips:
+If you're wondering how to make a great impression at your first interview, follow these tips:

 You don't want to sound like a robot during your interview, but you do want to be prepared.

-Don’t be completely floored by questions about your greatest strengths and weaknesses, for instance.
-Instead, look at lists of questions that many potential employers ask, and give some thought as to how you’d answer those questions.
+Don't be completely floored by typical first job interview questions about your greatest strengths and weaknesses, for instance.
+Instead, look at lists of questions that many potential employers ask, and give some thought as to how you'd answer those questions.